NicYoung01/post-install-config/README.md

 <img src="https://i.imgur.com/XTZ9PcN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create additional "Help Topics" that will assist in the creation of tickets by the user.
+Create additional "Help Topics" that will assist in the creation of tickets by the users.
 </p>
 <br />